 I really didn’t want to (thanks to the cop that stole my license in Cabo) but finally relented when they wouldn’t budge.

-I wouldn’t hand the license over to them though, and kept it in my hand as I held it out the window.
+I still wouldn’t hand the license over to them though and kept it in my hand as I held it out the window.
 The officer gave it a cursory look and glanced at his partner who gave him the nod.

-Another half hour down the road we pulled off in the town of Gausave to try and find something to eat.
-I was starving by this point.
+Another half an hour down the road we pulled off in the little town of Gausave to try and find something to eat.
+I was starving at this point.

-This time it was Transit Police and not the Municipal Police as had been my last two experiences (and the notoriously most corrupt).
+This time it was Transit Police and not the Municipal Police as had been my last two experiences (and which are notoriously the most corrupt).

 The young guy was very informal and relaxed.
-I followed the same procedure—insist on knowing the infraction first (none) and then complying.
-He was pulling me over just to make sure everything was okay with our permit and everything was going fine for us.
+I followed the same procedure—insist on knowing the infraction first (none) and then complying with any document requests.
+He said he was pulling me over just to make sure everything was okay with our permit and everything was going fine for us.

-Later on I came to the conclusion that he was mixing it up for Washington DC and the politicians, specifically Donald Trump who has been in the news so often lately taking bad about Mexico and the Mexican people.
+Later on, I came to the conclusion that he was confusing Washington (State) for Washington D.C. and the politicians, specifically Donald Trump who has been in the news so often lately taking bad about Mexico and the Mexican people.